mthembbu01/online-iqbusiness/README.md

 please ensure you have docker installed on your local environment

-1. Open your terminal and type $cd online-iqbusiness
+1. Open the project from your terminal

-2. $ docker build --tag=iq/spring-boot-app .

-3. $ docker build --tag=iq/webapp ./src/webapp

-4. $ docker compose up
+2. Type $ docker compose up

-This will execute your docker-compose.yaml file
+This will start the angular webapp, springboot app and the postgres sql server.

+open localhost:4200 to access the webapp